jlevy/funlog/README.md

 `funlog` is a tiny but useful package that offers a few Python decorators to log function calls, with good control over what gets logged and when.

+We all do quick print debugging sometimes.
+Sometimes this is via log statements or other times simply with print().
+Logging decorators are a nice compromise between the simplicity of print debugging with more complex or careful log statements.

-It also times the function call and logs arguments briefly but clearly, abbreviating arguments like long strings or dataclasses.
+In addition to logging function calls, `funlog` also times the function call and logs arguments briefly but clearly, abbreviating arguments like long strings or dataclasses.

-It is fully customizable with optional decorator arguments.
+The decorator is simple but fully customizable with optional arguments.
-You can log only slow calls, only if a function modifies its first argument, or tally calls and log them later.
+You can log only slow calls, log only calls or only returns or only call timings, or tally calls and log them later.

 I'm publishing it standalone since I often like to drop this into projects.
 It's often even faster than quick print-debugging and it lets you do very lightweight profiling by getting when certain functions are taking a lot of time and tallies of function calls and runtimes per function after a program runs a while or at exit.

-Minimal dependencies (only the tiny [strif](https://github.com/jlevy/strif)).
+It deliberately has **zero dependencies** and is a single file with ~500 lines of code.

 ## Installation

-## Installation

 Add the [`funlog`](https://pypi.org/project/funlog/) package to your environment in the usual way with `pip install funlog`, `poetry add funlog`, or `uv add funlog`.

+Or if for some reason you prefer not to change the dependencies of your project at all, just copy the single file [`funlog.py`](/src/funlog/funlog.py).

 ## Usage